Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 ```

-### Merge with GATK
+### 10.1.
+Merge with GATK

 Edit the variable 'round' in `bsv-R1-S10_bqsr_merge_GATK_make_bamLists.sh`.
-Note that this is a draft pipeline, so you will need to 'hash out' some code depending on which method you used to print recalibrated interval BAMs (5.9.1 or 5.9.2).
+Note that this is a draft pipeline, so you will need to 'hash out' some code depending on which method you used to print recalibrated interval BAMs (step 9.1 or 9.2).
 This will be improved later!

 Run the following, providing your config file base name as argument: